Daniel Hardy (tight end): Early life

-Daniel Hardy Jr was born September 7th, 1987 to Kathleen Leary and Dan Hardy Sr in Anchorage, AK.
+Daniel Hardy Jr was born September 7, 1987 to Kathleen Leary and Dan Hardy Sr in Anchorage, Alaska.

 As a child, he was fascinated with sports and had a childhood dream of becoming a professional athlete in either basketball, football or soccer.

 After excelling in all 3 sports and lettering in them on Varsity his senior year, he graduated in 2006 at West High School.

 College career

 Being lightly recruited out of Anchorage, Daniel had small offers to play basketball, football and soccer at the Community College and Division 2 levels.
 Having a desire to play Division 1, however, he walked-on at the University of Idaho in the fall of 2006.

 Coach Dennis Erickson, who had recruited him, left after one season to become the Head Coach at the Arizona State University.
 As a result, Hardy had to earn an entire new coaching staffs trust, and was delayed in earning a scholarship.

 In 2008, after 2 years on the scout team, the coaching staff asked Hardy to switch from wide receiver to tight end.
 Hardy finished with 9 catches for 128 yards and 2 touchdowns in 7 games.
 Against Boise St, the #9 team in the country, Hardy scored an 81 yard touchdown on the first play of the game.
 At the end of the season, he was awarded a full-ride scholarship.

-In 2009 Hardy had a breakout season with 39 catches for 691 yards and 3 touchdowns in 12 games.
+In 2009, Hardy had a breakout season with 39 catches for 691 yards and 3 touchdowns in 12 games.
 During his senior year in 2010, Hardy had 32 catches for 545 and 1 touchdown in 8 games of the 2010 season.
 Up until a broken arm sidelined him for the final 5 games of the year, he was leading the nation in receiving yards for tight ends.
 He was a semi-finalist for the John Mackey award, given to the nations top college football tight end.

 Hardy finished his college career with 80 catches for 1,364 yards and 6 touchdowns over 27 games.